 All over the country, giant corn mazes are cropping up to the delight of families who flock to this quintessential fall experience.
 Wear comfy shoes or boots and bring your sense of adventure.
 And make sure to wear something bright so that someone can find you if you get lost.

-There are mazes in practically every state, from California and Oregon, Wisconsin and Minnesota to Pennsylvania and Vermont.
-Seen from the air, many are amazing sculptural feats forming intricate designs like giant dinosaurs or Jimmy Fallon in mid-sentence during the Late Show.
-Choose from the 10 most amazing corn mazes in the United States to explore with kids.Continue to 7 of 10 below.
+There are mazes in practically every state.
+Seen from the air, many are amazing sculptural feats forming intricate designs like giant dinosaurs or Halloween pumpkins.
+If you don't have a corn maze close to home, you can choose from the 10 most amazing corn mazes in the United States to explore with kids.Continue to 7 of 11 below.

 Plan an Autumn Weekend in the City

-Fall can be an ideal time to visit a major metropolis like New York City when temperatures are mild and the city brims with fun activities like organized neighborhood walking tours and playtime in one of the city's many parks, cultural events like museum exhibits for kids, beautiful stores that have nothing but candy, and fantastic Broadway shows for the whole family.
+Fall can be an ideal time to visit a major metropolis like New York City when temperatures are mild and the city is filled with fun activities, including those that are free.
+You'll find walking tours, cultural events like hands-on museum exhibits for kids, intriguing toy stores, and fantastic Broadway shows for the whole family.

 Find Spooky Fun During Halloween Season

-Among the festivals are Renaissance fairs, which have caught on over the past couple of decades, enabling anyone to slip into life in a different era and have fun doing it.
-The fairs are great fun, which explains why they've been growing in popularity with everyone from toddlers to the family dog.
+Fall is a great time for festivals.
+Among the festivals are Renaissance fairs, the largest being in Houston, Texas, which have become very popular over the past couple of decades.
+The fairs enable anyone to slip into life in a different era and have fun doing it.

-As with most of the Renaissance fairs around the country, the Pennsylvania Renaissance Faire in Manheim, Pennsylvania, will get you into the period mood with a full complement of jousts, tournaments, heroes, damsels, royal folk, and live entertainment on the grounds of Mount Hope Estate & Winery.
-For Halloween, there is also a Not-So-Spooky Halloween celebration over the last two weeks of October, including three weekends of Halloween Daze and Spooky Knights with treasure hunts, costume competitions, trick or treating, and pumpkin decorating.
-Plus, there are... shows at the Poe Evermore Dinner Theater.
-All this makes for diversions that are truly family friendly.Continue to 10 of 10 below.
+As with most of the Renaissance fairs around the country, the Pennsylvania Renaissance Faire in Manheim, Pennsylvania, will get you into the period mood with a full complement of jousts, tournaments, heroes, damsels, royal folk, and live entertainment on the grounds of Mount Hope Estate and Winery.

 Feast Your Eyes on the Northern Lights

-No need to visit Iceland to see the Northern Lights.
-You can stay right here in the U.S. of A., where some of the most amazing Aurora Borealis sightings happen in the Great Lakes region every year, typically from fall to spring.
-The key to seeing the Northern Lights is to go as far north as possible.
+There's no need to go as far as Iceland to see the Northern Lights.
+There are places in the United States where some of the most amazing Aurora Borealis sightings happen.
+In the Great Lakes region every year, typically from fall to spring, when the conditions are right, you can see the Northern Lights.

 The Northern Lights, also called the Aurora Borealis or the "polar aurora," occur when large numbers of electrons originating from the sun stream toward the Earth along its magnetic field and collide with air particles.
 The air then lights up like a fluorescent light tube about 60 miles above the earth's surface.
 The resulting colors of the Northern Lights reflect gases found up there.

-There are several places in the Great Lakes region to see this brilliant phenomenon, but one of the best vantage points is Cook County, on the northeastern tip of Minnesota, where you can lie back and watch purple and neon green light up the sky from late... autumn to early spring.
+There are several places in the Great Lakes region to see this brilliant phenomenon, but one of the best vantage points is in Cook County, on the northeastern tip of Minnesota.
+Lie back and watch purple and neon green light up the sky from late autumn to early spring.

 Sightings are likewise common in the spring and fall on Michigan’s Upper Peninsula, one of the northernmost parts of the continental U.S. Locals say they can even see the glowing lights from their yards.
 The best places to see the Aurora Borealis in Michigan are Marquette or Michigan's northernmost Keweenaw Peninsula.

 The northernmost region of Wisconsin on the shores of Lake Superior is a wonderful place to watch the Aurora Borealis in the fall and late spring.
-Greens and pinks put on an amazing light show.
 On a clear night, the lights reflect off Lake Superior, the largest expanse of freshwater in the world, creating a spectacular display.